 1. Easy Motion Tourist (Leye Adenle, Nigeria): Described by Okadabooks reviewer Jerry Chiemeke as “a middle finger to convention”, this novel sheds light on prostitution, as well as the complex web of organised crime, effectively juxtaposing the scourge of ritual killings with something more complex and less talked about – organ hawking.
 It is a fast-paced crime thriller, where we have girls wielding guns and Nigerian cops putting in the work, and it is one of those books which we would love to see adapted into a movie.

 So, there you have it, the books that piqued our attention the most.
-Compliments of the season from us here at BM, and cheers to a “book-ful” 2018, hopefully with a more robust list next year (a top 20, who knows).
+Compliments of the season from us here at The Bagus NG, and cheers to a “book-ful” 2018, hopefully with a more robust list next year (a top 20, who knows).